-Simple search: Using the search mode "simple search", the results of a simple search or a search pipeline may serve as input for a structured query.
-Each respective simple search can be selected by means of the selection symbol.
+Using the search condition Query, the results of a simple search or a search pipeline may serve as input for a structured query.
 The input box contains the search entry for the simple search.
 Further conditions can enable a simple search to be filtered further, for example.

+Cardinality condition

-Cardinality condition: A search for attributes or relations without its own conditions may be carried out with a cardinality operator (characterised by a hash tag #).
+A search for attributes or relations may be expanded with a cardinality operator (characterised by a hash tag #).
 You may use the cardinality greater than or equal to, less than or equal to and equal.
 The normal equal operator of the relation or attribute condition corresponds to greater than or equal to 1.